pingcap/docs/tiup/tiup-component-cluster-clean.md

 # tiup cluster clean

-In the test environment, sometimes you might need to reset the cluster back to the state as it has been just deployed, which means to delete all data.
+In the test environment, sometimes you might need to reset the cluster back to the state as it has been just deployed, which means deleting all data.
 You can do that easily using the `tiup cluster clean` command.
 After running it, the cluster is stopped and then cluster data is deleted.
-After restarting the cluster, you will get a clean cluster.
+After restarting the cluster manually, you will get a clean cluster.

 > **Warning:**
 >